Multicell experiments for marginal treatment effect estimation of digital ads: Implementing the multi-cell experiment

-To create variation in $\nu(Z_c=1)$ across cells, the goal is to create variation in the (expected) budget per user.
 For simplicity, normalize the size of the target audience to one and let a fraction $\Pr(\mathcal{C}=c)$ be randomly allocated to cell $c$.
 Denote the total budget allocated to this cell by $B_c$.
-Then, the budget per user in cell $c$ is $\tilde{B}_c=\frac{B_c}{\Pr(Z_c=1|\mathcal{C}=c)\times \Pr(\mathcal{C}=c}$, such that $\nu(Z_c=1)=\kappa^{-1} \left ( \tilde{B}_c \right)$.
+Then, the budget per user in cell $c$ is $\tilde{B}_c=\frac{B_c}{\Pr(Z_c=1|\mathcal{C}=c)\times \Pr(\mathcal{C}=c)}$, such that $p(Z_c=1)=\kappa^{-1} \left ( \tilde{B}_c \right)$.
 Hence, the experimenter can vary the budget per user by (i) allocating different fractions $B_c$ of the original budget, $B$, (ii) choosing different values for $\Pr(Z_c=1|\mathcal{C}=c)$, or (iii) assigning different fractions of users to the different cells, $\Pr(\mathcal{C}=c)$.
-Thus, the experimenter is able to generate variation in the budget per user across cells, which, in turn, generates variation in $\nu(Z_c=1)$ through the function $\kappa(\cdot)$.
-We discuss this intuition in more detail in Appendix \ref{sec:dist_budget} and the challenge of optimally choosing $C$ and $\nu(Z_c)$ in Section \ref{sec:implem:cells}.
+Thus, the experimenter is able to generate variation in the budget per user across cells, which, in turn, generates variation in $p(Z_c=1)$ through the function $\kappa(\cdot)$.
+We discuss this intuition in more detail in Appendix F and the challenge of optimally choosing $C$ and $p(Z_c)$ in Section \ref{sec:implem:cells}.

-After the experiment is complete, the platform must report $\psi_{dzc}$ and $\nu(Z_c=1)$.
+After the experiment is complete, the platform must report $\psi_{dzc}$ and $p(Z_c=1)$.
 Note that these quantities are aggregated, such that they do not require access to any individual-level data.